Bootstrapping Euclidean Two-point Correlators: Bootstrap bounds

 for suitable indices $p$, matrices $J^{(p)}$, and lower and upper bounds $l^{(p)}$ and $u^{(p)}$, respectively.
 Such inequality constraints are manifestly linear and hence convex.
 They can be obtained using the EEB inequalities (\ref{eqn:EEBineq}) as bootstrap constraints, as studied in \cite{Cho:2024kxn} for the case of ungauged matrix quantum mechanical systems.
 In \cite{Cho:2024kxn}, the non-convexity arising from large $N$ factorization was handled via a combination of the inclusion of factorized double-trace equations of motion,

-and a crude convex relaxation of the remaining variables, by declaring that expressions quadratic in expectation values are treated as new independent variables—for example, by defining $\langle\tr P^2\rangle^2$ as a new bootstrap variable $w_{P^2}$.
-Even such a simple convex relaxation produced rigorous and precise bounds on ${\cal M}(0)$ in \cite{Cho:2024kxn}.
+and a crude (but still rigorous) convex relaxation of the remaining variables, by declaring that expressions quadratic in expectation values are treated as new independent variables—for example, by defining $\langle\tr P^2\rangle^2$ as a new bootstrap variable $w_{P^2}$.
+Even such a simple relaxation produced rigorous and precise bounds on ${\cal M}(0)$ in \cite{Cho:2024kxn}.

-Specifically, we use bounds on ${\cal M}(0)$ obtained from the $L=10$, $(m,k)=(3,3)$ bootstrap defined in \cite{Cho:2024kxn} (see their equation (3.11) and section 3.2 for notation and further details).
-The practical implementation of the thermal Euclidean two-point bootstrap using these bounds on ${\cal M}(0)$ is summarized in Appendix \ref{app:initialIneqThermal}.
+Specifically, we use bounds on ${\cal M}(0)$ obtained from the $(m,k)=(3,3)$ bootstrap defined in \cite{Cho:2024kxn} at level 14.\footnote{See sections 3.1 and 3.2 of \cite{Cho:2024kxn} for notation and further details.
+Instead of their $L$ which stands for the maximal word length, we used the level defined in this work for the finite truncation of the bootstrap problem.} The practical implementation of the thermal Euclidean two-point bootstrap using these bounds on ${\cal M}(0)$ is summarized in Appendix \ref{app:initialIneqThermal}.
 We present the corresponding bounds on $\langle\tr X(\tau)X(0)\rangle$, together with Monte Carlo (MC) results discussed in Appendix \ref{app:montecarlo}.
 More detailed comparisons presented in Appendix \ref{app:montecarlo} show that bootstrap bounds are more precise than uncertainties of MC results due to large lattice number and large $N$ extrapolations (see Figure \ref{fig:monteCarloNextrap}).

+We also present similar bounds for $g=-0.06$ in Figure \ref{fig:thermalMQM-negativeg}.
+It should be noted that, unlike the $g>0$ case where a thermal state exists at any temperature, for $g_c\leq g<0$ thermal states exist only up to a critical temperature $T_*(g)$, since the potential is unbounded.
+In \cite{Cho:2024kxn}, upper bounds on $T_*(g)$ were obtained by bootstrapping the EEB inequalities.
+We chose $T=0.1$ at $g=-0.06$ in Figure \ref{fig:thermalMQM-negativeg}, which lies well below the upper bound $T_*(g=-0.06)=0.31$ reported in \cite{Cho:2024kxn}.
+We remark that MC simulations are not applicable for $g<0$ because nonzero tunneling effects at any finite $N$ render the system unstable.
+In this regard, the results presented in Figure \ref{fig:thermalMQM-negativeg} demonstrate the power of the bootstrap formulation in addressing physics defined intrinsically at large $N$, which is otherwise difficult to study.